 You might think that the production engineer is “just” responsible for creating a commercial, or documentary, or the pilot episode for the next hit show.
 But we would strongly advise you to start thinking about your target audiences beyond a vague concept.
 While the audio is relatively easy to adjust and dub for other markets, it can get a bit hairier to seamlessly produce the same video for different markets.
 You don’t want it to look like someone just used Tipp-Ex and sharpies to change street names.

-You might be on the spectrum from “never occurred to me” to “no-brainer” on this subject, but it’s vital that you spot, or set, subtitles for visual material in such a way that they work with both more and less text.
+You might be on the spectrum from “never occurred to me” to “no-brainer” on this subject, but it’s vital that you set subtitles for visual material in such a way that they work with both more and less text.
 After all, it typically takes longer to say something in Italian than it does in English.
 On the other hand, Korean subtitles may need only 80% of the space their English counterparts do.

 2D vs. 3D